 ON-TIME DELIVERY THROUGH VISUAL MANAGEMENT

-In conjunction with a major Chinese partner, our client was successfully awarded a contract to design and manufacture 65 passenger trains for the Victorian State Government.
+In conjunction with a major international partner, our client was successfully awarded a contract to design and manufacture 65 passenger trains for the Victorian State Government.
 The project was required to meet a series of key deliverables to trigger payment milestones and avoid significant financial penalties.
 With brand and financial viability of the project at stake our client recognised the need to increase transparency and accountability through its project controls and reporting system.

 ORBIZ were engaged to develop a holistic visual management system that would drive the successful delivery of the project through transparency and accountability in engineering, procurement and across the senior leadership team.